HORSE BEHAVIOUR PROBLEMS

 Crib-biting, weaving, box-walking, tongue-lolling, head bobbing, headshaking, windsucking, pawing, digging, fence walking, wall kicking, self mutilation.

-Refusal to load into a trailer or wagon, anxiety when travelling or at the showground, difficulty handling or tacking up, ridden problems, refusing to enter the arena.
+Loading problems, anxiety when travelling or at the showground, difficulty handling or tacking up, ridden problems, refusing to enter the arena.

 Getting cast in the stable, lying down at unusual times (eg. when ridden or travelling), shut down or depressed behaviour.